-Main Street closed at 5 a.m. and will remain closed until the races end about 11 a.m. between Del Valle Parkway and Neal Street to accommodate the runners.
+Main Street will be closed from 5 a.m. until about 11 a.m. between Del Valle Parkway and Neal Street to accommodate the runners.

 The Rotary Father's Day tradition has continued to grow as runners, their children and families participate in either a 10K run or 5K walk or run, as well as Kids' Challenge races.

 The 10K run will start promptly at 8 a.m. under the Pleasanton Arch, followed by the 5K run at 8:20.
 The courses wind through Pleasanton neighborhoods, the Alameda County Fairgrounds and on trails along the Arroyo del Valle.